 Programmed from my college dorm, FRIDAY is a groundbreaking offline voice assistant designed to redefine personal AI interaction.
 Unlike traditional voice assistants that rely on cloud-based APIs, FRIDAY operates entirely locally, ensuring privacy, speed, and cost efficiency.
-Powered by Ollama, Llama 3.2, and Gemma2, FRIDAY delivers instant responses, adapts to user preferences, and works seamlessly without an internet connection.
-With features like Spotify integration, weather updates, and smart reminders, FRIDAY is a step toward a future where AI is private, fast, and accessible to everyone.
+Moreover, as an open-source project, FRIDAY invites developers and enthusiasts to collaborate, improve, and customize the assistant for their unique needs.

 GitHub - Friday Offline Voice Assistant